tommiii/s3-manager-server/README.md

 ### PUT upload-on-s3

 Upload a file on the selected s3 bucket.
-Body: `base64` and 'key' where:
+Body: `base64` and `key` where:
 `base64`: your file converted in base64
 `key`: s3 key